HL7-cz/img-order/input/includes/composition-intro.md

 **Clinical Encounter (Encounter)**

-This optional section allows for linking the order form to a specific clinical encounter, such as an outpatient visit during which the order was created.
-Although this information is not crucial for the examination itself, it provides a way to connect the order with outpatient or other reports that may contain relevant information not included on the order form by the clinician.
-This linkage can enhance the context and understanding of the patient's clinical situation and ensure all pertinent details are considered in the diagnostic or treatment process.
+This profile allows for linking the order form to a specific clinical encounter, such as an outpatient visit during which the order was created.

 #### Body of the Imaging Order